Research governance

 - The Director of Studies (DoS) and supervisory team will ensure that candidates have access to information and training on the University’s expectations.

-- Allegations of misconduct will be investigated in accordance with the procedures set out in the University’s Code of Good Research Conduct and/or the University’s Assessment Offences Policy (PDF).
+- Allegations of misconduct will be investigated in accordance with the procedures set out in the University’s Code of Good Research Conduct and/or the University's Academic Conduct Policy and Academic Misconduct Procedures (PDF).

 Procedures about research governance